andy-tomkinson/japanimaniacs/_posts/2018-09-27-back-to-tokyo.markdown

 "When eaten in large quantities or over a long period, the gametophyte (meat) of the seed can cause poisoning by 4'-O-methylpyridoxine (MPN).
 MPN is heat-stable and not destroyed by cooking.
 Studies have demonstrated the convulsions caused by MPN can be prevented or treated successfully with pyridoxine (vitamin B6)."

-* a set of skewers, incidentally (most definitely not intentionally) including a skin-only skewer again Novelty, we get a cartilage skewer this time and a few offels ones
+* a set of skewers, incidentally (most definitely not intentionally) including a skin-only skewer again.

+Novelty, we get a cartilage skewer this time and a few offal ones

 ![skewers](../assets/File179.jpg){:class="img-responsive"}